maksymar/heartbeat-cost/README.md

 ## Summary

 - Experiments run on canisters written in Rust and Motoko
-  - Empty canisters `*_empty` with only `canister_heartbeat` exported, time is measured outside of `dfx` call
+  - Empty canisters `*_empty`, time is measured outside of `dfx` call
-  - Additional code to measure parameters inside the canister
+  - Non-empty canisters with measurements done inside the canister
 - Results are based on ~15 minutes of measurements

 | Experiment | Hearbeat Rate | Burn Rate per Sec | Burn Rate per Year | Code | Data |